MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

 ### Implement the flights dialog

 In the v3 bot, the flights dialog was a stub that demonstrated how the bot handles a conversation error.
-Here, we do the same.
+Here, you do the same.

 Edit **./dialogs/flights.js**.